liu10250510/mcp-email-search-server/README.md

 - `date_to` (string, optional): End date in YYYY-MM-DD format
 - `max_results` (int): Maximum results to return, 1-50 (default: 10)
 - `include_attachments` (bool): Whether to include emails with attachments (default: false)
+- `folder` (string): Email folder to search - "INBOX", "Sent", "Drafts", or "ALL" for all folders (default: "INBOX")

 ### `get_email_details`
 Get detailed content of a specific email by ID.